How Do I Stop Overthinking Everything?

 Where You Go From Here

-You don’t need to eliminate overthinking.
+You do not need to eliminate overthinking.

-You just need tools to interrupt it.
+You need tools to interrupt it.

 You have a life outside your thoughts.